prajwolgotnochill/freeroot/README.md

 Foxytoux Installer is developed and maintained by RecodeStudios.Cloud.
 This installer has been made possible thanks to dxomg for his proot code

 Note: This script is intended for educational and experimental purposes.
 Use it responsibly and at your own risk.
+(This is a modified veirson of Foxytoux Installer by Prajwol) (This does not need wget command!)